SamuelMarks/ml-params-tensorflow/sync_scripts/README.md

 For use in CI/CD, it helps to centralise all operations in one place.

-Here is a nice a dynamic example for what doctrans allows you to do:
+Here is a nice a dynamic example for what cdd allows you to do: